Let's continue the checklist for helping you

 cause frequent (as in every hour) wakings, almost always with crying

 due to the general discomfort and pain.

-Although teething pain does not stop during the day it is mostly at
+Although teething pain doesn't stop during the day it's mostly at

 night - without distractions and parent soothing nearby - that babies